 Electronic reggae-dub innovators, Jon Wayne and The Pain have been mesmerizing fans for nearly a decade, with their signature JWP cosmic-blend of electronic beats, fused with upbeat roots-reggae music and a psychedelic funk.
 The Twin Cities based ensemble burst onto the scene in 2007, following their debut self-titled album.
 Since then, they have been building a dedicated Midwest loyal-fan following through extensive touring, influential songwriting and multi-dimensional jamming.

 Born and raised in Philly and crash-landed in Charleston, John and Kevin Shields are the minds behind the quirky indie hip-hop group Little Stranger.
 Performing as a duo, Little Stranger is a fresh hybrid of John’s singer-songwriter magnetism and Kevin’s hard hitting, in-your-face delivery.
 Stylistically reminiscent of Gorillaz and Twenty One Pilots, Little Stranger inhabits a relatively unexplored niche at this point in time.
 They’re all about originality, every song is a separate work unto itself with all the strangeness that their name implies.

-Formed in Columbus, OH in Spring 2016, The Quasi Kings (formerly the Turkish Royals) are quickly gaining momentum in the Ohio and Midwest reggae scenes.
-Their unique blend of roots reggae with modern styles puts an emphasis on songwriting and vocal harmonies and has led to opening slots for the likes of Third World, Giant Panda Guerilla Dub Squad, Spiritual Rez, Sun Dried Vibes, Bumpin' Uglies, The Ark Band and more.
-With a high energy stage show and an ever growing performance schedule, 2017 looks to be a big year for The Quasi Kings.
+Formed in Columbus, OH in Spring 2016, The Quasi Kings are quickly gaining momentum in the Ohio and Midwest reggae scenes.
+Their unique blend of roots reggae and modern styles puts an emphasis on songwriting and vocal harmonies and has lead to their opening for the likes of Badfish, Fortunate Youth, Passafire, The Expanders, Third World, GPGD, The Werks, Tropidelic, and more.
+With a high energy stage show and an ever growing performance schedule, 2019 looks to be a big year for The Quasi Kings.